Introduction to the Advanced Selector Query Language

-In this post, we will showcase how we at Tracetest built a custom front-end non-simple code editor based on React for the advanced query language created by the team to target spans across an OTEL Trace.
+In this post, I'll showcase how the Tracetest team built a custom front-end non-simple code editor based on React.
+It's used for the advanced query language to target spans across an OpenTelemetry Trace.

-# Introduction to Our Advanced Selector Query Language
+## Introduction to the Advanced Selector Query Language

-Tracetest allows users to create assertions targeting specific spans from a trace simply and reliably.
+[Tracetest](https://tracetest.io/) allows users to create assertions targeting specific spans from a distributed trace simply and reliably.

-A Trace can be composed by N number of spans that, at the same time, can be nested, repeated, or split into multiple queue producer/consumer sections.
+A distributed trace can be composed by N number of spans that, can be nested, repeated, or split into multiple queue producer/consumer sections.

 Having a simple way to target the spans that matter for your assertions is instrumental to have good and reliable tests that will help you sleep at night.